 Because students have varied backgrounds and interests, they may choose from a variety of courses.
-Students must take a minimum of three courses in Microbiology and at least three elective courses, chosen to fill gaps in their education or to satisfy a strong subject interest.
-In addition, students must do at least three nine-week laboratory rotations and take a course on scientific ethics.
+Students must take a minimum of three courses in Microbiology and at least one elective course.
+In addition, students must complete at least three laboratory rotations and take a course on scientific ethics.

 Students must receive a grade of “Honors” in two full-semester courses in order to advance to candidacy.

-Students must do one year of laboratory rotations in three separate laboratories.
-Each rotation lasts about nine to 10 weeks, during which time students are expected to participate in a research project under the direction of a faculty member.
+Each rotation lasts about 10 to 12 weeks, during which time students are expected to participate in a research project under the direction of a faculty member.
 Faculty sponsors provide a written evaluation of each student's performance, and rotations are graded satisfactory or unsatisfactory.

 Research rotations give students a chance to identify a laboratory in which they might conduct dissertation research.
 Rotations also introduce students to different techniques and approaches.
 Thus, this requirement will not be waived because a student has made an early decision concerning a dissertation laboratory.

-A three-to-five-page research paper is required at the end of each rotation.
-Students should choose their thesis laboratories by the beginning of their second year.
+Students are required to choose their thesis laboratories by the end of their first year.